 Interested in applying for membership?
-Please click on the button below to get started!
+Please click on the blue APPLICATION button below to get started!

 Q: What is the process to become a member?

 A: You must be sponsored by two regular members.
-Your sponsor will obtain an application for you.
+You or your sponsor may obtain an application from this website.
 The sponsor will submit all paperwork to the Membership Committee.

 Q: How long does the membership process take to complete?

-A: The process usually takes two to three months.
+A: The process may take two to three months.

 Q: What are other requirements for membership?

-A: New members wiill have a 24 month probationary period in which they are required to volunteer for two events per year and there will be certain club privileges to which they will not be entitled.
+A: New members have a 24-month probationary period in which they are required to volunteer for two events per year.
+After 24 months and completing their volunteer requirements, new members will be entitled to all club privileges.

 Q: What happens after the membership committee gets the membership documents?